 RAM subaccounts require CloudMonitor authorization to use this function.
 To grant authorization, use the AliyunCloudMonitorFullAccess policy group.

 - Enable the bandwidth cap function.
-The bandwidth is measured in Mbps, Gbps, or Tbps.
+Choose the unit from Mbps, Gbps, or Tbps.

-- The bandwidth cap function is successfully enabled.
+- Click Confirm.
+Then the peak bandwidth is successfully enabled.

-- You can choose to enable or disable the bandwidth cap function based on the actual usage of your domain name.
+You can choose to enable or disable the peak bandwidth function based on the actual usage of your domain name.